YKLoh666/AACS2204-Past-Year-Answer/2023-JAN/answer.md

 ![Interface](Q3a5.png)

-b) An object that its content is not modifiable upon its instantiation.
+b) An object whose content is not modifiable upon its instantiation.
 The immutable class has 3 criteria
   - The class data are all private
   - The class has no mutator methods
-  - The class has no accessor methods that return a reference to mutable data field object
+  - The class has no accessor methods that return a reference to a mutable data field object

-> Clarification to the third point
+> Clarification of the third point
 >
-> If a class getter return a non-primitive mutable object, the object can be modify by its own setter, making the class that owns this mutable object have its content changed too.
-Hence, we cannot have getter for non primitive objects so the content within the immutable class is truly absolute.
+> If a class getter returns a non-primitive mutable object, the object can be modified by its setter, making the class that owns this mutable object have its content changed too.
+Hence, we cannot have a getter for non-primitive objects so the content within the immutable class is truly absolute.

 ### Question 4

 a) String variable is the reference variable in stack memory, which points to the String object in the heap memory.
-The String object have its value point to the one within the String pool, which is a storage of every strings created.
-The String pool ensure that the String object that have the same content will point to the same value within the pool, which can reduce duplication and increase program efficiency.
+The String object has its value referencing the one within the String pool, which is a storage for every string value created.
+The String pool ensures that the String objects that have the same content will reference the same value within the pool, which can reduce duplication and increase program efficiency.

 ![String diagram](Q4a.png)